 Modification Date: 2018-07-04 22:55:36

-This recipe has been tuned to have about the same drying and fired shrinkage as the target clay body (Plainsman M390).
+This recipe has been tuned to have about the same drying and fired shrinkage as the target clay bodies (Plainsman M390, M340).
 It has more Zircopax, more stain and less flux than previous ones.
-The objective has been to match fired shrinkage (see bi-clay strips below).
+Fired shrinkage was matched using bi-clay strips (see below).
 Thus, this is not vitreous like a porcelain.

-The color is whiter than previous trials (because of the zircopax), but it would benefit from more blue stain.
+The color is whiter than previous trials (because of the zircopax), but some might prefer a little more benefit from more blue stain.
 Use the 6336 stain, we have found that others agglomerate and cause specking).